-The wind turbine and associated facilities layout is shown on the site maps attached to this permit.
-The layout represents the location of wind turbines and associated facilities within the project boundary and identifies a layout that minimizes the overall potential human and environmental impacts of the project.
+The preliminary wind turbine and associated facility layouts are shown on the site maps attached to this permit.
+The preliminary layout represents the approximate location of wind turbines and associated facilities within the project boundary and identifies a layout that seeks to minimize the overall potential human and environmental impacts of the project, which were evaluated in the permitting process.